theiterators/pekko-http-quickstart-java.g8/README.md

 The template comes with the following sources:

-- `QuickstartApp.scala` -- contains the main method which bootstraps the application -`UserRoutes.scala` -- Pekko HTTP `routes` defining exposed endpoints -`UserRegistry.scala` -- the actor which handles the registration requests -`JsonFormats.scala` -- converts the JSON data from requests into Scala types and from Scala types into JSON responses
+- `QuickstartApp.scala` -- contains the main method which bootstraps the application
+- `UserRoutes.scala` -- Pekko HTTP `routes` defining exposed endpoints
+- `UserRegistry.scala` -- the actor which handles the registration requests

-Once inside the project folder, to run this code, you can following command to run server:
+Once inside the project folder, to run this code:

 ```
 sbt run
 ```

 This template also provides build descriptors for maven and gradle.
 You can use any of the following commands to run the application:

 ```
 mvn compile
 mvn exec:java
 ```

 or

 ```
 gradle run
 ```

 All three commands run `com.lightbend.pekko.http.sample.QuickstartServer` by default.

 Template license
 ----------------